auromota/shopping-cart/README.md

 Shopping Cart is an HTML5 application developed in vanilla javascript.

 ## How to run
-After the downloading or cloning the repository, use:
+After downloading or cloning the repository, use:
 ```bash
 npm install
 npm start